-Remember that just because you say it, doesn't mean they learn it.
-If student learning is your goal, resolve to spend more time on less material.
+Remember that just because you say it doesn't mean they learn it.
+Resolve to spend more time on less material.

 Challenge 3 - Students don’t want to work together

 As part of your activity instructions, tell students to get into groups and first introduce each other.
-This sets the expectation that they may not know each other and allows them space to build rapport.
+This sets the expectation that they may be working with others whom they do not know and allows them space to build rapport.

-Consider your activity.
-Is it challenging enough to require two or more people to work on it?
+Consider whether your activity is challenging enough to require two or more people to work on it.
 Does the task require that group members have differing perspectives, experiences, or knowledge?
 Design activities where there is genuine value in working together.

 At the beginning of the semester, approach people who are working alone and either encourage them to work with a nearby group or ask the group to invite the individual to join them.
 Do this everyday so students know that you expect them to work together.

-Consider assigning groups so students know who they are accountable to all semester.
+Consider assigning students to a single group so students know who they are accountable to all semester.